The Liminal Lesson: Transitions Between Action and Rest (Patrons)

 Avoid high-friction mats (like a tacky yoga mat) for this lesson.

 “Up,” “down,” “behind,” “in front,” and “pull up” are frequently used directions in this lesson.
 Note, as always, that directions are relative to you.
-Since you’re lying on your side, this means that these movements are sliding on the floor, or parallel to the plane of the floor.
-When you’re lying on your side “up” and “overhead” never means toward the room’s ceiling (that would be sideways).
+Since you’re lying on your side, this means that these movements are done sliding on the floor, or parallel to the plane of the floor.
+When you’re lying on your side “up” and “overhead” never means toward the room’s ceiling (from your side-lying perspective the ceiling is to the side).

 This lesson inspired a Patrons newsletter about liminal moments and the class’s theme of “Rest and Recharge” at the end of 2020, which you can read here.